themrchas/vue-router/README.md

 - Passing (muliple) parameters in url
 - Binding a route to a link
 - Accessing browser's history
-- Setting up a 404 redirect page for non-martched URLs
+- Setting up a 404 redirect page for non-matched URLs
 - Grabbing route params as props in a template
 - Moving forward and backward using $router object